 Students will not be dismissed if their semester grade point average equals the minimum graduation level of their college.
 They will remain on probation as long as their institutional or overall grade point average is below the minimum university or college graduation standard and their semester grade point average meets the minimum college standard.

 Students will be dismissed at the end of a semester on probation if they fail to earn a semester grade point average at or above the minimum required, and have an institutional or overall grade point average below the minimum required.
 Students are not academically dismissed at the end of a semester unless they began that semester on academic probation.

 Dismissal from a college because of poor academic performance constitutes dismissal from the university.
 Nonetheless, a dismissed student whose grade point average qualifies him or her for admission to another college at WSU may apply to the exceptions committee of that college.

-Students are advised to consult with their course instructors and academic advisors before initiating withdrawal procedures.
+Students are advised to consult with their course instructors and academic advisor before initiating withdrawal procedures.
 Procedures for withdrawing from a class can be acquired from the student’s college or school office or the registrar’s office in Jardine Hall.

 Administrative withdrawal from courses may be initiated by the dean’s office of the college or school in which a student is enrolled, the provost’s office, or other appropriate university offices when a student is unable to complete courses because of extenuating circumstances.
 A grade of W will be officially recorded on the student’s permanent record for a course or courses from which the student is administratively withdrawn.